 - Whether a balloon payment is involved and what those specifics are

-Promissory notes will also provide the term of the penalties if you are late on payment, also if early payoff involves any additional costs (some loans have a penalty if you pay them off to soon), and whether the loan will have a due-on-sale clause.
+Promissory notes will also provide the terms of the penalties if you are late on payment if early payoff involves any additional costs (some loans have a penalty if you pay them off to soon), and whether the loan will have a due-on-sale clause.
 A due-on-sales clause means that if you sell the have you have to pay the loan off.

 Both buyer and seller can hire an attorney to draft the promissory note and other documents if you choose to, or you can use an online legal service or title company.